langchain-ai/langsmith-cookbook/README.md

 - [Evaluating Q&A Systems with Dynamic Data](./testing-examples/dynamic-data/testing_dynamic_data.ipynb): use evaluators that dereference a labels to handle data that changes over time.
 - [RAG Evaluation using Fixed Sources](./testing-examples/using-fixed-sources/using_fixed_sources.ipynb): evaluate the response component of a RAG  (retrieval-augmented generation) pipeline by providing retrieved documents in the dataset
 - [Evaluating an Agent's intermediate steps](./testing-examples/agent_steps/evaluating_agents.ipynb): compare the sequence of actions taken by an agent to an expected trajectory to grade effective tool use.
+- [Evaluating a Conversational Chat Bot](./testing-examples/chat-single-turn/chat_evaluation_single_turn.ipynb): Evaluate chatbots within multi-turn conversations by treating each data point as an individual dialogue turn.
+This guide shows how to set up a multi-turn conversation dataset and evaluate a simple chat bot on it.
 - [Comparison Evals](./testing-examples/comparing-runs/comparing-qa.ipynb): use labeled preference scoring to contrast system versions and determine the most optimal outputs.
 - You can incorporate LangSmith in your existing testing framework:
     - [LangSmith in Pytest](./testing-examples/pytest/) benchmark your chain in pytest and assert aggregate metrics meet the quality bar.